-Prevent Basement Mold In NJ
+Prevent Basement Mold In Eastern PA

 Why is Basement Mold so Bad?

-Mold growth in your NJ basement can mean serious health problems and serious structural damage to your property.
+Mold growth in your Pennsylvania basement can mean serious health problems and serious structural damage to your property.
 Certain species of mold have the potential to produce mycotoxins that are toxic to humans.
 Exposure to mold can result in symptoms ranging from mild allergies to serious upper respiratory problems.
 Each person will react differently to mold exposure.
 Symptoms vary depending on the individual, the length of time of exposure, the species of mold and several other factors.

 The purpose of mold in the natural, outdoor environment is to breakdown dead organic matter to be recycled back into the ecosystem.
 Now, imagine mold doing that to the building materials of your home.
 Mold and the underlying water problem will eat away at the structure of your home and do some serious damage to your property.

-What Causes Basement Mold in NJ?
+What Causes Basement Mold in Eastern PA?

 - High humidity – over 55%